Same-sex marriage in New Zealand: Religious performance

+Quakers were among the first religious denomination in New Zealand to recognise and support same-sex marriage.
 Following the passage of the same-sex marriage legislation in Parliament, the Methodist Church of New Zealand responded that it would allow its parishes to perform same-sex marriages in its churches.
 A Methodist minister in Napier said, "If a parish is willing to have same-sex marriages happen in its church, but the incumbent minister is not comfortable, then it can invite a minister from another parish who is happy to perform the ceremony, and vice versa.
 If a minister is happy to perform and the parish is not, then the minister may seek to use another Methodist church that is accepting."
+The Australia and New Zealand Unitarian Universalist Association also allows its clergy to perform same-sex marriages, with the first same-sex marriage in New Zealand on 19 August 2013 being performed in the Auckland Unitarian Church.
+In 2015, the Church of the Flying Spaghetti Monster was granted permission to officiate at marriages, including same-sex marriages.
+Some Buddhist groups also perform same-sex marriages.